serviceberry3/tank_controller/README.md

 # Flashing the ESP #
 Flahing the ESP through the Arduino Uno is tricky.
 Follow these steps:
 * In the Arduino IDE, select "Generic ESP-01 Module" as the board.
-* Plug the Uno into the computer and selet appropriate port in the IDE.
+* Plug the Uno into the computer and select appropriate port in the IDE.
 * Swap the TX and RX jumper cables on the Uno.
 * Connect RESET to GND on the Uno.
 * Connect ESP GPIO0 pin to Arduino GND.
 * Hit "Upload" in the IDE.
 * You should see "Connecting..." or something similar.
-At this point, you need to pull the RESET pin of the ESP-01 to Ardunio GND for a second.
+At this point, you need to pull the RESET pin of the ESP-01 to Arduino GND for a second.
 * Now you should see the code uploading.
 * After you see "Hard reset...", pull the ESP's RESET pin to GND again to start running the code.
 * Undo all of the connections/switches you made above.

 # Known issues #
-* It's often difficult to get the ESP to connect to Wifi for some reason.
-While it tries to connect, you'll here a clicking noise and see the blue LED flash occasionally.
+* It's often difficult to get the ESP to connect to Wi-fi for some reason.
+While it tries to connect, you'll hear a clicking noise and see the blue LED flash occasionally.
 In esp-websock.ino, it's only given a certain period of time to connect, otherwise it goes into an infinite idling loop.
-If you can't get it to connect on the first try, just keep restarting it and it should connect after a few tries, at which point the controller webpage will be served.
+If you can't get it to connect on the first try, just keep restarting it, and it should connect after a few tries, at which point the controller webpage will be served.